 - f.
 Certified Engine Repowers: "Repower" refers to replacing an existing engine with a newer, cleaner engine that is certified to a more stringent set of engine emission standards.
 Repower includes, but is not limited to, diesel engine replacement with an engine certified for use with a clean alternative fuel, diesel engine replacement with an electric power source (battery or fuel cell4), and/or the replacement of a nonroad engine with a highway engine.
 Proposals for repowers should include the pre- and post- project standard emission levels of the engines to be repowered, in order to ensure that the repower will result in a net emissions reduction.
-This funding can cover up to 40% of the cost (labor and equipment) of an eligible engine repower.
-Please see Section III.B of this RFP for additional information on cost-share requirements.
-All-electric (i.e zero emission) repowers do not require EPA or CARB certification. - 1) Electric Generator Repower: - a) For a repower that involves the replacement of an existing diesel propulsion engine with a stationary or auxiliary diesel powered electric generator (genset), the electric generator and the newer, cleaner engine comprising the genset are both eligible costs of the repower, subject to the cost-share requirement defined above. - b) Repower of an existing genset involves replacing the existing diesel engine in the genset with a newer, cleaner engine.
+This funding can cover up to 75% of the cost (labor and equipment) of an eligible engine repower.
+All-electric (i.e., zero emission) repowers do not require EPA or CARB certification. - 1) Electric Generator Repower: - a) For a repower that involves the replacement of an existing diesel propulsion engine with a stationary or auxiliary diesel powered electric generator (genset), the electric generator and the newer, cleaner engine comprising the genset are both eligible costs of the repower, subject to the cost-share requirement defined above. - b) Repower of an existing genset involves replacing the existing diesel engine in the genset with a newer, cleaner engine.
 Only the newer, cleaner engine (labor and equipment) is an eligible cost of the repower, subject to the cost-share requirement defined above. - 2) Repower Criteria: Repower projects are eligible for funding on the condition that the following criteria are satisfied: - a) The repowered vehicle, engine or equipment must continue to perform the same function as before the repower. - b) The replacement engine must be of similar horsepower as the engine being replaced.
-Horsepower increases of more than 10 percent will require specific approval by EPA prior to purchase. - c) Repower Scrappage: The purchase of new engines to expand a fleet is not covered by this program.
-Evidence of appropriate disposal (such as a photograph of the scrapped engine), including the engine serial number, is required in a final assistance agreement report submitted to EPA. - i.
-Nonroad, Locomotive and Marine Engines: The engine being replaced must be scrapped or rendered permanently disabled or returned to the original engine manufacturer for remanufacturing to the cleanest certified emission standard possible. - ii.
-Highway Engines: The engine being replaced must be scrapped or rendered permanently disabled or returned to the original engine manufacturer for remanufacturing to MY 2007 or newer certified emission standards. - iii.
-Drilling a hole in the engine block and manifold is an acceptable scrapping method.
-Other methods may be considered and will require prior EPA approval. - iv.
-If scrapped or salvaged engines are to be sold, program income requirements may apply.
+Horsepower increases of more than 10 percent will require specific approval by EPA prior to purchase.